 Having a healthy credit score is crucial to your financial future.
 A great score could potentially save you money, and a poor score could cost you.
 Whether yours is high or low, there’s always room to improve it.
+(You can find your score on a site like CreditKarma.com.)
 Here are a few tips for increasing your score:

 Check Your Credit Report for Errors